MicrosoftDocs/learn/learn-pr/iot/data-anomaly-detection-using-azure-iot-hub/includes/1-introduction.md

 ![Graph of cyclical forced vibration](../media/vibration1.png)

 There are a number of different types of vibration.
 What is known as _forced vibration_, which is vibration caused by an external force, such as the broken wheel example, or a weighty package that has not been placed properly on the conveyor belt.
-There is also _increasing vibration_ where the vibration levels increase, slowly or quickly, due to, for example, a design limit being exceeded. _Damping vibration_ is the opposite of increasing vibration, where the vibration levels drop, but the causes of that drop may not be a good thing!
+There is also _increasing vibration_ where the vibration levels increase, slowly or quickly, due to, for example, a design limit being exceeded.

 Vibration is typically measured as an acceleration (meters per second squared, m/s<sup>2</sup>), or possibly g-forces.